Conspiracy Law

 State of New York v.
 Brandy McCallops, Troy Beamon, Dominique White, Patrick Fisher, Laquan Lemon, and Keitwon Reed

-Malone, New York, criminal dense lawyers presented the Defendants charged wiht kidnapping.
+Malone, New York, criminal dense lawyers presented the Defendants charged with kidnapping.
 Brandy McCallops, 48, of Malone — Two counts of first-degree kidnapping, two counts of second-degree conspiracy, third-degree criminal possession of a controlled substance and first-degree criminal nuisance.
 Keitwon Reed, 19, of Syracuse — Two counts of first-degree kidnapping, two counts of second-d

 More... $ (02-11-2026 - NY)